OSGeo/gdal/doc/source/development/rfc/rfc89_sql_logging_callback.rst

-The callback function will then be called from the drivers that make database calls each time a SQL command is sent to the backend, in case of prepared queries the actual SQL after prameter substitutions should be sent.
+The callback function will then be called from the drivers that make database calls each time a SQL command is sent to the backend, in case of prepared queries the actual SQL after parameter substitutions should be sent.

 The callback may provide additional information about the executed